blabla1337/skf-labs/kbid-173-remote-file-inclusion.md

 ```

 {% hint style="success" %}
  Now that the app is running let's go hacking!
+{% endhint %}

 ![Docker Image and write-up thanks to ContraHack!](.gitbook/assets/screen-shot-2019-03-04-at-21.33.32.png)